-IP issues are increasingly central to key policy decisions.
+IP issues are increasingly central to key IP policy decisions.
 We live in a world where businesses invest one-third more in ‘soft’ intangibles than they do in ‘hard’ tangibles; where over 80% of listed company value is no longer attributable to physical assets on the balance sheet; where between 30-40% of business sale values are routinely attributed to identifiable intangibles (before considering goodwill); and where IP licensing incomes in growth economies are rising by $billions per annum (sources: Imperial College/IPO, Ocean Tomo, Deloitte/KPMG, World Bank).

 The Inngot team has a solid understanding of these issues and offers experience gained in a number of high profile and influential projects, some of which are featured below.
 If you are looking for a reliable research partner to investigate IP policy matters – look no further.